James Quinlan

 Dr. Quinlan is a recognized educator awarded the 2023 Distinguished University Teaching Award by the Northeastern Section of the Mathematical Association of America (MAA) for his contributions inside and outside the classroom and was subsequently nominated for the Deborah and Franklin Tepper Haimo Awards for Distinguished Teaching (highest teaching honor bestowed by the MAA).

-Dr. Quinlan serves as editor of the North American GeoGebra Journal, is a member of the MAA’s national Committee on Technologies in Mathematics Education (CTME), and is the webmaster for its regional section.
+Dr. Quinlan is the editor of the North American GeoGebra Journal, a member of the MAA’s national Committee on Technologies in Mathematics Education (CTME), and the webmaster for its regional section.

 Personal Website